enterstudio/eventer.js/README.md

 ### Credits

-Not sure where I found the original code in the repo.
+Not sure where I found the original code.